Sinopsis

 -

-24/06/2025 Duración: 26minThis is a free preview of the episode "Immigration, ICE, and Working Class Rebellion w/ Cecilia Guerrero."
+25/11/2025 Duración: 18minThis is a free preview of the episode "Mexcio Pt.
+1: A Socialist Introduction w/ Cecilia Guerrero."
 You can listen to the full episode by subscribing to our Patreon here: https://www.patreon.com/upstreampodcast As a Patreon subscriber you'll get access to at least one bonus episode a month (usually two or three), our entire back catalog of Patreon episodes, early access to certain episodes, and other benefits like stickers and bumper stickers—depending on which tier you subscribe to. access to bi-weekly bonus episodes ranging from conversations to readings and more.
 Signing up for Patreon is a great way to make Upstream a weekly show, and it will also give you access to our entire back catalog of Patreon episodes along with stickers and bumper stickers at certain subscription tiers.
-You’ll also be helping to keep Upstream sustainable and allowing us to keep this project going.
-It’s easy to get lost in the narratives that are fed to us by the very same institutions that oppress us.
-Whether liberal insti
+You'll also be helping to keep Upstream sustainable and allowing us to keep this project going.
+In Part 1 of this new series, we're joined by Cecilia Guerrero for a socialist introduction to Mexico.
+Cecilia Guerrero is chair and f

 -